-My pack was wrapped in a plastic bag, and I easily spotted it moving towards me on the carousel.
-Fortunately, the airline supplied the bags, and it kept any miscellaneous items from falling out of the pack, and prevented plastic buckles from getting snagged as the pack was tossed about by indifferent baggage handlers.
-It's dirty, ragged exterior was also obvious through the bag – yet another handling theft deterrent.
+My pack was wrapped in a plastic bag, and I quickly spotted it moving towards me on the carousel.
+Fortunately, the airline supplied the bags.
+It kept any miscellaneous items from falling out of the pack and prevented plastic buckles from getting snagged as indifferent baggage handlers tossed about the pack.
+The backpack’s dirty, rugged exterior was also apparent through the bag – yet another handling theft deterrent.

-In the middle of the tanned, weather beaten face was a very small piece of nose remaining.
-I smiled quickly to hide my shock, and the bright eyes surrounding the destroyed nose lit up as the old man grinned back at me.
+A small piece of nose remained in the middle of the tanned, weather-beaten face.
+I smiled quickly to hide my shock, and a pair of bright, intelligent eyes lit up as the older man grinned back at me.
 He slowly stood, and I swear I could hear the joints creak from 20 yards away.
-Sam stuck out his rough weathered hand as he stepped towards me, using his other hand to push back the baseball cap perched on his head – dry, wispy brown hair jutting out from beneath the hat, behind his ears.
+Sam stuck out his rough weathered hand as he stepped towards me, using his other hand to push back the baseball cap perched on his head – dry, wispy brown hair jutting out from beneath the hat behind his ears.

 “How was your trip?”